KinsonDigital/VelaptorDocs/README.md

 ### **Local Development Server**

-Use the command `pnpm start` to starts a local development server.
+Use the command `pnpm dev` to starts a local development server.
 Most changes are reflected HMR(Hot Module Replacement) without having to restart the server.

 ### **Build**